 Ms. Erin, the virtual teacher for the lessons, is an exciting alternative to a real-life teacher who might be overly critical of students.
 And your young one won’t distinguish between practice time and play, as the course utilizes a combination of fun games, challenges, and rewards to keep things interesting.

-Why Should You Enroll Kids In Piano Lessons
+Why Online Piano Lessons

 Enrolling kids in online piano courses provides many benefits.
 Here are some reasons to sign up your kids for them: